CS142 Project 6: Appserver and Database

 can be done with the same command as the previous assignments (e.g.

-Remember to restart the web server after each change you make to your code.
+Remember to restart the web server after each change you make to the server code.

 Start your web server with the command from your